wp-plugins/thanks-you-counter-button/trunk/readme.txt

 and in this readme.txt file.

 == Thanks ==
+* Thanks to (Omi)[http://equipajedemano.info] for the help with new versions testing.
-Thanks to (www.supersite.me) [http://www.supersite.me/website-building/jquery-free-color-picker/] for the excelent JQuery color picker.
+* Thanks to (Simon)[http://www.supersite.me/website-building/jquery-free-color-picker/] for the excelent JQuery color picker.

 == Changelog ==